MaliciousMonk45456/Recommendation-System/README.md

 It also does not efficiently utilise other side information such as features of individual movies and users

 ## Content-based Filtering
-Building a recommendation system using content-based filtering that recommends movies using features of individual movies and users
+Building a recommendation system using content-based filtering that recommends movies using features of individual movies and users using tensorflow keras functional API.
 Making a complex neural network with two sub-networks namely for user and item Then for making recommendations for new or existing user we again predict the ratings by carrying out inference on the trained network and then selecting the movies with highest predicted ratings